camilouribebotta/visual-essays/docs/help.md

 Initially, the rendered page only displays the formatted text content.
 Interactive features are enabled when page sections are selected.
 Selecting a page section (generally a paragraph) be clicking on the text will open a visualization pane in the lower section of the page.

-When the visualization pane is enabled supplemental information associated with the corresponding text in the top portion of the page is available for viewing and in many cases interaction.
+When the visualization pane is enabled supplemental information associated with the corresponding text in the top portion of the page is available for viewing and in many cases interactive.
 For example, if a location is mentioned in the text a map could be displayed showing the location of the place mentioned on an interactive map.
 As another example, if a person is mentioned in the text more information (including images) can be displayed providing context and background on the person mentioned.

 ### Entities